Kaikōura: Economy

+In 2020, the GDP of the Kaikōura District was $232 million, with an annual growth for the region of 1.6%.
+Tourism is a major contributor to the economy of the district.
+There was a significant downturn in visitors caused by the 2016 earthquake, with the COVID-19 pandemic creating a further impact in 2020–21.
+However, by 2024, tourism and economic activity in the town had rebounded.

+Tourism contributed $57 million to total GDP in Kaikoura District in 2020, and was the top overall category, contributing 24.8% of district GDP.
+In 2023, tourism provided 27.6% of jobs in Kaikōura District in 2023, with accommodation and food services representing another 18.5%.

+In addition to ecotourism activities in the town, such as whale, seal, and bird watching, further tourism opportunities are under development.
+These include astrotourism, following the accreditation of the Kaikōura District as an International Dark Sky Sanctuary, and the construction of a long-distance trail from Picton to Kaikōura known as the Whale Trail.

 Culture

-In Māori mythology, Kaikōura Peninsula (Taumanu o te Waka o Māui) was the seat where Māui sat when he fished the North Island (Te Ika a Maāi) up from the depths of the sea.
+In Māori mythology, Kaikōura Peninsula (Te Taumanu-o-te-waka-a-Māui) was the seat where Māui sat when he fished the North Island (Te Ika-a-Māui) up from the depths of the sea.

 The tangata whenua of Kaikōura and all of the Kaikōura District are Te Runanga o Ngāi Tahu, and they hold customary tribal authority over this entire area (rohe).
 Takahanga Marae, a marae (tribal meeting ground) of Ngāi Tahu and its Te Rūnanga o Kaikōura branch, is located in Kaikōura.
 The current marae building was opened in 2001.
 It includes the Maru Kaitatea wharenui (meeting house).
 Cliff Whiting was one of many Māori and Pākehā artists who contributed carving and artworks for the wharenui.

-Wildlife and conservation
+Biodiversity

+The economy of the town now has a significant reliance on the visitors who come to experience the biodiversity of the local region, particularly the ocean.
 The Kaikōura canyon is a submarine canyon located southwest of the Kaikōura Peninsula.
-It is a southern branch of the Hikurangi Trench that extends northwards up the New Zealand east coast.
-The canyon has been described as a "bio-diversity hotspot", and upwelling of currents from the deep ocean provide feeding grounds for a diverse range of seabirds and marine mammals along the Kaikōura coast.
+It is a southern branch of the Hikurangi Trough that extends northwards up the New Zealand east coast.
+The canyon has been described as a "bio-diversity hotspot", where upwelling of currents from the deep ocean provide feeding grounds along the Kaikōura coast for a diverse range of seabirds and marine mammals.

-An incorporated society, Te Korowai o Te Tai o Marokura, Kaikōura Coastal Marine Guardians (Te Korowai) was formed in 2005 to develop use and protection strategies and actions for the Kaikōura coast.
+An incorporated society, Te Korowai o Te Tai o Marokura, Kaikōura Coastal Marine Guardians (Te Korowai), was formed in 2005 to develop use and protection strategies and actions for the Kaikōura coast.
 The work of the society led to the passing of the Kaikōura (Te Tai o Marokura) Marine Management Act in August 2014.
 This Act established the Kaikōura marine management area, including a new marine reserve, sanctuaries and protections for whales and fur seals, and established new fishing regulations.
 It also recognised taiapure (traditional Māori fishing grounds which include areas of special cultural or spiritual significance).